Scholar · Author · Contemplative

 The Silent Call of the Heart

-The Silent Call of the Heart is the most inward of all of Kaminsky's published work, and in certain ways the most demanding — both to write and to receive.
-It is a confessional essay in the oldest sense of that word: not a disclosure of wrongdoing but an account of what a sincere and sustained encounter with the Divine has actually cost and produced in one specific human life.
-The spiritual bypassing, the years of esoteric seeking in books that kept him just nourished enough to remain lost, the practice that built extraordinary states that dissolved the moment the dishes needed putting away, the childhood wound running the show beneath the spiritual ambition — all of it is named without flinching and without performance.
+The Silent Call of the Heart is the most exposed thing I have written.
+It is a confession in the oldest sense — not a disclosure of wrongdoing but an account of what a sincere encounter with the Divine has actually cost and produced in one specific life: the spiritual bypassing, the years of esoteric seeking in books that kept me just nourished enough to remain lost, the practice that generated extraordinary states that dissolved the moment ordinary life reasserted itself, the wound running the show beneath the spiritual ambition.
+All of it named as plainly as I could manage.

 The Arc

 Angelology, Cabala, and Gnosis — Giovanni Pico della Mirandola's quest for the perennial philosophy.
-A Harvard graduate study of Christian Cabala and the Renaissance synthesis of spiritual traditions.
+A Harvard graduate study of Christian Cabala and the Renaissance syncretism of spiritual traditions.

 Available via Anathema Publishing →